jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 ### Inspections on historic works
 {: .govuk-heading-s}

-The Works API will be updated to allow submitting Inspections for works which have not been recorded in Street Manager.
+The Work API will be updated to allow submitting Inspections for works which have not been recorded in Street Manager.
 Note this is not intended as a way to migrate historic work data into Street Manager, only to support inspections during transition.
 {: .govuk-body}

 ### Notifications